 Causes and Solutions of WordPress White Screen of Death

-Before you panic when you encounter a white screen of death in WordPress, it important to understand the following common causes of this error;
+Before you panic when you encounter a white screen of death in WordPress, it is important to understand the following common causes of this error;

 Cause 1: Plugins Incompatibility

-If you suspect that a plugin is causing the WordPress white screen of death, you probably activated a plugin, change the settings of a plugin or modified the code of an active plugin before the error occurred.
+If you suspect that a plugin is causing the WordPress white screen of death, you probably activated a plugin, change the settings of a plugin, or modified the code of an active plugin before the error occurred.

 Restore Edited Plugin File

-If you have edited a plugin and got this error, the cause of white screen of death is an error in the edited PHP file.
+If you have edited a plugin and got this error, the cause of the white screen of death is an error in the edited PHP file.
 You need to remove that plugin immediately or restore it to the original state as it was before you edited the plugin’s file.

 WordPress Version Incompatibility

 White screen of death caused by activating or updating a plugin means there is incompatibility with WordPress API function.
 Plugins that override WordPress pluggable functions are common culprits resulting in WordPress white screen of death.
-Care should be taken when updating plugins that utilize pluggable function to avoid this error.
+Care should be taken when updating plugins that utilize the pluggable functions to avoid this error.